skzhengkai/hyungpt-guide/commands/deletemydata.md

 ## Usage
 ```
-/deletemydata [confirm: true]
+/deletemydata [confirm:true]
 ```

-The `--confirm` flag must be provided to confirm you want to delete your data.
+The `confirm` flag must be provided to confirm you want to delete your data.

 ## What it deletes